Czech tycoon Kretinsky and Slovak business partner Tkac strengthen their footing in France

 EPH has been active in gas transmission through their share and managerial control of Slovak Eustream.
 Patrik Tkac is a partner at J&T Financial Group, which rose to prominence during the Slovak privatisation era in the 1990s and where Kretinsky worked before founding EPH.

-CMI is, through its subsidiary Czech News Centre, one of the two largest media groups in Czechia and has been reported by Czech media in February as a possible bidder for the other major media house Mafra, linked to the oligarch and populist opposition leader Andrej Babis.
+CMI is, through its subsidiary Czech News Centre, one of the two largest media groups in Czechia, publishing four daily newspapers, several magazines, as well as websites and radio stations.

+It has been reported by Czech media in February as a possible bidder for the other major media house Mafra, linked to the oligarch and populist opposition leader Andrej Babis.
 Kretinsky and Tkac’s media are frequently criticised for serving as a public opinion vehicle to defend the business interests of its owners, particularly in energy.